MicrosoftDocs/win32/desktop-src/WmiSdk/wmiadap.md

 ---
-Description: Wmiadap is a application that runs on Windows that can update performance information in the WMI repository. ms.assetid: 459fe19e-3e2e-4a58-b3e7-75fd285f7389 ms.tgt_platform: multiple
+description: Wmiadap is a application that runs on Windows that can update performance information in the WMI repository. ms.assetid: 459fe19e-3e2e-4a58-b3e7-75fd285f7389 ms.tgt_platform: multiple
 title: wmiadap